vectordotdev/vector/CONTRIBUTING.md

 - [ ] To ensure all contributors can run integration tests, the service must run in a Docker container.
-- [ ] The service must be configured on a unique port that configured through an environment variable.
+- [ ] The service must be configured on a unique port that is configured through an environment variable.
 - [ ] Add a `test-integration-<name>` to Vector's [`Makefile`](/Makefile) and
-      ensure that is starts the service before running the integration test.
+      ensure that it starts the service before running the integration test.
 - [ ] Add a `test-integration-<name>` job to Vector's
       [`.github/workflows/test.yml`](.github/workflows/test.yml) workflow and
       call your make target accordingly.